U.S. flag An official website of the United States government

 A source of NDL PCBAs and NDL PCBs in silicone tubing and parts can be the manufacturing process of the silicone that uses a chlorinated peroxide initiator and may result in the generation of NDL PCBAs and NDL PCBs.

-The FDA is working with manufacturers of hemodialysis and peritoneal dialysis systems to further collect and evaluate data to determine if NDL PCBAs or NDL PCBs are present in their system, and if so, the amount and extent of exposure to patients, as well as strategies to address the issue if needed.
+The FDA continues working with manufacturers of hemodialysis and peritoneal dialysis systems to further collect and evaluate data to determine if NDL PCBAs or NDL PCBs are present in their system, and if so, the amount and extent of exposure to patients, as well as strategies to address the issue if needed.

 The FDA will inform the public when significant new information or recommendations become available.